 Today’s fast paced society is bustling with a sometimes overwhelming amount of internet articles, blogs and other resources.
 It seems a simple internet search can teach you how to do just about anything.
 But tread carefully!
 Much of this information is not necessarily research based, and in some cases can prove to be costly.

 WSU Extension has a large variety of publications that are filled with research based information that you can trust.
 Check out their online catalog or stop by one of our offices to see what interests you.
-We also have a large number of free fact sheets available for online download.

 In 2014, we celebrate the 100th anniversary of the Smith-Lever Act, which established the Cooperative Extension Service.
 Extension engages people, organizations and communities to advance knowledge, economic well-being and quality of life by fostering inquiry, learning, and the application of research.